-- 4.20 Whilst the approved capital programmes for both the General Fund and Housing cover a rolling 5 year period, the implications of this over the longer term is assessed on an annual basis based upon the approved budgets.
-The long term affordability analysis looks 25 years ahead, whilst still taking into account the costs that must be met relating to existing borrowing. - 4.21 The long term affordability assessment takes into account a number of estimates and assumptions relating to: - the Council's loan charges grant - the Council's overall loan charges budget - the Council's existing loan charges commitments (unavoidable costs) - the impact of the special repayment strategy (see paragraph 6 of report 89/20 for details) - estimated levels of capital expenditure - estimated levels of capital grants - estimated levels of capital receipts and other contributions - estimated levels of borrowing. - 4.22 Further detail on the long term impact of the Council's 2020/21 capital investment plans can be found in report 89/20. - 4.23 As the title of the report suggests, the key issue considered in the report is the affordability of the capital financing costs arising from current and future capital spend and the ability of the General Fund revenue budget or Housing Revenue Account to bear this burden this is essentially the biggest restriction to capital investment. - 4.24 We know that the level of General Fund loan charges grant Angus Council will receive into the future is reducing year on year and will cease completely in 2034/35.
-To service both existing and new borrowing, additional revenue funding must be put in to the annual loan charges budget.
-Not only does this deprive other essential services of budget resources, but short term or single year finance settlements from UK or Scottish Government make sound, long term capital investment strategies more difficult to do effectively. - 4.25 Furthermore, the wider strain on revenue budgets means less resources being devoted to routine maintenance.
+- 4.21 Whilst the approved capital programmes for both the General Fund and Housing cover a rolling 5-year period, the implications of this over the longer term is assessed on an annual basis based upon the approved budgets.
+The long-term affordability analysis looks 25 years ahead, whilst still taking into account the costs that must be met relating to existing borrowing. - 4.22 The long-term affordability assessment takes into account a number of estimates and assumptions relating to: - · the council's loan charges grant - the council's overall loan charges budget - the council's existing loan charges commitments (unavoidable costs) - the impact of the special repayment strategy (see section 6 of report 76/21 for details) - estimated levels of capital expenditure - estimated levels of capital grants - estimated levels of capital receipts and other contributions - estimated levels of borrowing.

+- 4.23 Further detail on the long-term impact of the council's 2021/22 capital investment plans can be found in report 76/21. - 4.24 As the title of the report suggests, the key issue considered in the report is the affordability of the capital financing costs arising from current and future capital spend and the ability of the General Fund revenue budget or Housing Revenue Account to bear this burden this is essentially the biggest restriction to capital investment. - 4.25 We know that the level of General Fund loan charges grant Angus Council will receive into the future is reducing year on year and will cease completely in 2034/35.
+To service both existing and new borrowing, additional revenue funding must be put into the annual loan charges budget.
+Not only does this deprive other essential services of budget resources, but short term or single year finance settlements from UK or Scottish Government make sound, long term capital investment strategies more difficult to do effectively. - 4.26 Furthermore, the wider strain on revenue budgets means less resources being devoted to routine maintenance.
 This allows buildings and infrastructure to build up a high level of maintenance backlog thereby increasing the scope of capital works requiring to be undertaken.
-In other words the reduction and prioritisation of revenue budgets puts more pressure on the capital budget, which in turn puts more pressure on the revenue budget in terms of capital financing costs should the capital programme be expanded.

-4.26 Angus Council's ongoing strategy of reducing its estate, as well as setting aside specific sums in each year's capital budget for core capitalised maintenance and replacement, are done so with a view on easing such revenue budget pressures.
+In other words the reduction and prioritisation of revenue budgets puts more pressure on the capital budget, which in turn puts more pressure on the revenue budget in terms of capital financing costs should the capital programme be expanded. - 4.27 Angus Council's ongoing strategy of reducing its estate, as well as setting aside specific sums in each year's capital budget for core capitalised maintenance and replacement, are done so with a view on easing such revenue budget pressures.